Nagzlos123/Water_simulation/README.md

 # Water_simulation
-Water surface simulation with polygons, wave simulation surface.
+Water surface simulation with polygons, wave simulation surface using C++.

 Librarys and so on used in application:
 - OpenGL